-Another family joined the ongoing sit-in protest against the PKK terror group in southeastern Turkey on Monday.
+One more family joined the ongoing sit-in against the PKK terror group in southeastern Turkey on Sunday.

-Families of children abducted or forcibly recruited by the PKK terror group have been protesting in the Diyarbakir province, calling on their children to lay down arms and surrender to authorities.
+Families of children abducted or forcibly recruited by the PKK terror group have been protesting for more than a year in Diyarbakir province, calling on their children to lay down their arms and surrender to authorities.

-The protest began on Sept.
-3, 2019 when three mothers said their children had been forcibly recruited by PKK terrorists.
-The sit-in outside the office of the Peoples’ Democratic Party (HDP), which the government accuses of having links to the PKK, has been growing since then.
+The protest outside the office of the Peoples' Democratic Party (HDP), which the government accuses of having links to the PKK, was started by three mothers on Sept.
+3, 2019.